 Expect for the process to take time and be filled with discussion.
-After all, you’re going through potentially several decade’s worth of accumulated items.
+After all, you’re going through potentially several decades’ worth of accumulated items.
 Don’t try to get it all done in one go.
 Break it down into small sorting sessions to keep the momentum going.
-Since this is an emotionally intense activity, you and your parent risk decision fatigue.
+Since this is an emotionally intense activity, you risk decision fatigue.
 Try to keep each individual session to three hours max.

-It may also be meaningful to your parent if you agree to take at least one special memento.
+It may also be meaningful to pick out a few personal mementos for special loved ones, or to allow those who are assisting your move to select something personal to them.
 It doesn’t have to be anything large, like a piece of furniture, but picking out an item associated with a bright memory is a loving gesture.

 How to Prioritize and Sort Your Items

 Aside from the emotional aspect of downsizing, there are also the logistics.
-How do you assist your loved one in choosing what to take with them and what to leave behind?
-There are several methods to use when prioritizing the items in your life.
+How do you choose what to take and what to leave behind?
+There are several methods to make moving easier and prioritizing the items in your life.
 Here are a few options: